Skip to main content

 (Only) if unscheduled and exceptional circumstances arise during the project, the consortium has the option to request a duly justified project extension.

 In this part, topic-specific Q&A (if any) are addressed per ‘type of action’: Coordination & Support Actions (CSAs), Research & Innovation Actions (RIAs), Innovation Actions (IAs) including Flagship projects.
-In an introductory section (6.0), terminology-related questions that affect more than 1 topic are discussed.
+In an introductory section, terminology-related questions that affect more than one topic are discussed.

 Elements relevant for multiple topics

-The Annual Work Programme (AWP) 2025 provides the following clarifications about terminology:
+The 2026 annual work programme provides the following clarifications about terminology:

-• In the introduction (p.
-5-6), a list of acronyms, definitions and abbreviations is provided;
+• In the introduction, a list of acronyms, definitions and abbreviations is provided;

-• A glossary (incl. references) is provided in section 4.2, and includes the explanation of topic-specific terminology.
+• A glossary, including references, is provided in section 4.2, and includes the explanation of topic-specific terminology.

 • Inputs: Annex V provides a non-exhaustive list of potential feedstocks;